deveshsangwan/cricketScoreApi/README.md

 2. Run the Docker container, passing the MongoDB URL as an environment variable: `docker run -p 3000:3000 -d -e MONGO_URL=<your-mongodb-url> cricket-score-api`

 Remember to replace `<your-mongodb-url>` with your actual MongoDB URL.

+## 🛠️ Technologies Used

+This project uses a number of technologies and tools:

+- **Cheerio**: Used for web scraping to fetch live cricket match data.
+- **MongoDB**: Used as a database for caching match data to improve performance.
+- **Express-jwt**: Used for authentication.
+A valid token is required to hit all the endpoints other than `/generateToken`.
+- **Chai and Mocha**: These libraries are used for writing and running tests to ensure the quality of the project.
+- **Docker**: Used for creating a containerized version of the application, ensuring that it runs the same way in every environment.

 ## 📝 Usage